angular/components/guides/material-3.md

 system, Material Design.
 It is the successor to [Material 2 (M2)](https://m2.material.io/), the design system which Angular Material has followed.

-As of v17.2.0, Angular Material includes experimental support for M3 styling in addition to M2.
-The team plans to stabilize support for M3 after a brief period in experimental in order to get feedback on the design and API.

 ## How to use Material 3 in your app

 M3 is implemented in Angular Material as an alternate Sass theme for the same set of Angular Material components already used by many apps.
-To use M3 with Angular Material, create your theme using the `define-theme` function from `@angular/material-experimental`, as opposed to the `define-light-theme` or `define-dark-theme` from `@angular/material` that are used to create M2 themes.
+To use M3 with Angular Material, create your theme using the `define-theme` function from `@angular/material`, as opposed to the `define-light-theme` or `define-dark-theme` from `@angular/material` that are used to create M2 themes.

 ### Defining your theme

-The simplest usage of the API, `$theme: matx.define-theme()` defines a theme with default values.
+The simplest usage of the API, `$theme: mat.define-theme()` defines a theme with default values.
 However, like its M2 counterparts, `define-theme` allows you to configure the appearance of your Angular Material app along three theming dimensions: color, typography, and density, by passing a theme configuration object.
 The configuration object may have the following properties.